-Customer loyalty programs that offer rewards for purchases and frequent visits inject “gamification” into the transactional process that ignites excitement in consumers looking to “win” their next reward–think punch cards, keychain scanners and web purchasing accruals.
-If a purchaser has the choice between two similar brands but can earn prizes or upgrades by choosing one, they’ll be more likely to go with that brand.
+Customer loyalty programs that offer rewards for purchases and frequent visits inject “gamification” into the transactional process that ignites excitement in consumers looking to “win” their next reward–think punch cards, keychain scanners, and web purchasing accruals.
+If a purchaser chooses between two similar brands but can earn prizes or upgrades by choosing one, they’ll be more likely to go with that brand.

 There are myriad ways for brands to distinguish their loyalty programs through innovative incentives.
-Walgreen’s, for example, doesn’t just reward customers for in-store purchases, digital convergence platform Social Retail reports.
+For example, Walgreen doesn’t just reward customers for in-store purchases, digital convergence platform Social Retail reports.
 The brand gives loyalty points for healthy living acts, such as jogging and quitting smoking.
 This is an example of a company that doesn’t just make customers feel great with what they buy–they make customers feel great by living healthy lifestyles.

 Offer Outstanding Customer Support

 Brands who sell products than say “see ya” after the sale won’t stand a chance in retaining customers.
-Companies that offer exemplary customer service, conversely, work to display investment and emotional caring in those they do business with.
+Conversely, companies that offer exemplary customer service work to display investment and emotional caring in those they do business with.

 Engage on Social Media and Through Email

 Social media and email marketing provide free avenues for your business to form personal relationships with customers.
 Not only can social media and email channels act as additional forms of customer support, but they’re also essential tools in educating customers on new products and offering promotions they can then share with their contacts.

 Want to really make your brand stand out on social channels?
 Get your CEO involved.
 A 2015 study by The Economist Intelligence Unit found 58 percent of companies reported higher profits when their CEOs were in charge of customer experience.
 Some easy ways to make your CEO accessible to its customers include:

 - Having them lead social media chats, such as Twitter parties